 On the other hand, I did not enjoy the cruise.
 This cruise was my first, but I wouldn't say I liked it because the stops were too short, and in some cases, we did not stop at all.
 We missed Mykonos because the sea was too rough for us to disembark.
 Missing Mykonos was a major disappointment because I had visited Mykonos in the early eighties, and I wanted to see the island with the many nude beaches again.
 We made short stops at Rhodes, Crete, Santorini, and a few other islands, but the holidays were too short to enjoy any of the places.
 My biggest letdown came when we visited Santorini because I had such beautiful memories from my first visit there.
 I had climbed the Volcano, went to the hot springs, saw the archeological dig, and rode the donkeys from the port to the town.
 However, this time, we had little more than an hour to glimpse just the surface of this spectacular town before the boat left again.
 I screamed with frustration.

 My main enjoyment of those five days was the domino games I played with my kids every night at the stern of the boat.
 We played tournaments and chatted all night as we sailed from Istanbul to Athens.

 We spent four lovely days in Athens at a five-star hotel beneath the Acropolis.
 We walked through the Plaka at night, visited museums, ate good food and enjoyed a fantastic concert.

 Here are some of the treasures of Istanbul:

 This enormous underground chamber stored water for the whole city.
-The Cistern has 336 columns, two of them are the shape of the mythical Medusa.
+The Cistern has 336 columns, two of which are the shape of the mythical Medusa.